mark-wiemer/hello-openai/README.md

    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
 For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).

+## Troubleshooting

+If `flask run` results in `command not found`, re-read the warnings during installation of the requirements and ensure the folder containing `flask.exe` is in your PATH.